Are fleet management and vehicle tracking systems legal in the US?

 Fines of several thousands of dollars and vehicle shutdown orders are among the possible FMCSA sanctions for non-compliance with the ELD mandate.

-As the December 2019 ELD compliance deadline approaches, you can comply by installing a full fleet management solution that includes ELDs and the necessary software apps for recording HOS and duty status.
+You can comply to the ELD compliance mantade by installing a full fleet management solution that includes ELDs and the necessary software apps for recording HOS and duty status.

 ELD Compliance Timeline